 Abstract

 The essay is dedicated to the issue of existentialist philosophy developed by the well-known French writer Jean-Paul Sartre.
 This doctrine appeared during the World War II and explained how humanity should behave during hard times of war.
 It offers solutions for brave strong and responsible people, who could overcome the war.
 This philosophy is described using the example of the play No Exit, which was written in 1944 in Paris before the city deliberation.
-The paper includes the analysis the history circumstances under which the play was written, the analysis of the play as well as symbolical concepts included ...
+The paper includes the analysis the history circumstances under which the play was written, the analysis of the play as well as symbolical concepts included in ...

 Introduction

 One of the significant stylistic elements of epic poetry is evidently the simile.
 Apparently, it is of great importance to note that similes are frequently used in the diverse and varied genres of both prose and poetry.
 In the ancient literature, the simile is sturdily associated with epic.
 Predominantly, similes in ancient literature are extended in their formations and essentially contain extensive details and differing comparison details.
-Homeric similes in particular have in most instances been used at the dramatic points of a given narrative with the main intent of comparing things to create a clear mental picture of ...
+Homeric similes in particular have in most instances been used at the dramatic points of a given narrative with the main intent of comparing things to create a clear mental picture of the situation ...

 Thesis: As a fierce beast cannot be tamed absolutely, so is it not possible for a man who has led a life of thrill and adventure to resolve himself to domestication.

 Alfred Tennyson wrote the poem Ulysses in the immediate aftermath of the death of his closest friend, Arthur Henry Hallam.
 Ulysses is another name given to Odysseus, the hero of Homer’s epic poem, the Odyssey.
 According to Homer, after the end of the Trojan war, Odysseus took 10 long eventful years to finally reach Ithaca, his country.
-Homer mentions that Odysseus is to make one final journey ...
+Homer mentions that Odysseus is to make one final journey before he ...

 Research Question

 Polystyrene is a very commonly-used material in the food and consumer electronic packaging industries.
 This paper will revolve around the research question “can polystyrene have other uses aside from its common uses?”
 The HIPS will be of particular importance here because much of the paper will revolve around the use of HIPS, how it is used, and how it differs from typical polystyrene.
 HIPS, which stands for High Impact Polystyrene is used in the research and development and manufacture of mechanical prototypes and other tools that are often subjected to high impact environments, stress, and tension.
-It is one ...
+It is one of ...